 This is the text that appears on your web page.
 This is the part you want people to read and make them want to stay on your page, buy your goods etc. It should include as many of your keywords as possible but they must appear as legible English.
 And they should not appear too often or the search engines will realise you are putting them in too much.

-Hopefully now you see how important it is to spend some time on getting your content correctly set up.
+Hopefully now you see how important it is to spend some time on learning how to prepare content for a website and getting your content correctly set up.